AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 #### Loading Python packages

 Load all Python packages in a cell or cells at the start of the notebook using `import` statements.
-For example, you will always want to import the `session_info` package to print out the versions of all packages used in the analysis.
+For example, you will always want to import the [`session_info` package](#session-info-1) to document the versions of all packages used in the analysis:

 ```python
 import session_info